 In Germany, the legislation in education is decentralised which means that the education systems vary from state to state.
 In the Free State of Saxony, children from the age of three years on may join a preschool-facility.
 In contrast to (governmental) schools, they are not obligatory and charge fees whereas for children from the age of 6-15 years, compulsory school attendance applies:

-As in Germany the legislation within the education sector belongs to the Länder, the educational systems vary from Land to Land.
-In Germany the children initially visit the primary school for 4 years.
-In the fourth year of school the parents get a letter of recommendation concerning the appropriate type of secondary school education for their children: this may be secondary modern school on the one hand or gymnasium on the other.
+- In the Free State of Saxony, children after school enrolment first go to an elementary school for 4 years.
+In the fourth school year, the parents get a recommendation for education with regard to an appropriate type of secondary school for their child: this may be the junior high school ("Mittelschule") on the one hand or the high school ("Gymnasium") on the other.

 - The junior-high-school ("Mittelschule") includes in the Free State of Saxony the classes 5-10 and offers three kinds of diplomas:

 - the lower secondary school diploma ("Hauptschulabschluss": after class 9)

 - the qualifying lower secondary school diploma ("Qualifizierender Hauptschulabschluss": after class 9 and completed supplementary examination)

 - the secondary school diploma ("Realschulabschluss": after class 10 and completed final examination)

 - On demand of the parents and in case of appropriate performances of the pupil, a change between the particular types of diplomas is possible until class 9.

 - the high school ("Gymnasium") includes the classes 5-12 and serves for the preparation for the high school graduation diploma ("Abitur") which is also the general requirement for university entrance in Germany.